sarashamas/docs-calendar/docs/api/config/js_eventcalendar_date_config.md

 ### Description

 @short: Optional.
-Initial date of Event Calendar
+The initial date of Event Calendar

 ### Usage